Rakie Ayola: Early life

-Ayola was born in Cardiff in May 1968 to a Sierra Leonean mother and a Nigerian father.
+Ayola was born in Cardiff on 11 May 1968 to a Sierra Leonean mother and a Nigerian father.
 She was raised by her mother's cousin and his wife in Ely, Cardiff.
 Ayola's heritage means she is Yoruba by descent, although she does not speak the language.
 Ayola studied at Windsor Clive Primary and Glan Ely High School, and was a member of the Orbit Youth Theatre, South Glamorgan Youth Theatre, South Glamorgan Youth Choir and the National Youth Theatre of Wales.
 She left high school before sitting her A Levels in order to pursue her ambition of becoming an actress.
 She explains: "I've always wanted to act.
 I decided at 16 I wanted to make my living acting, but even if I couldn't, I’d be in an amateur theatre company."
 She then went on to attend the Royal Welsh College of Music and Drama, studying for a three-year acting diploma.
 Her first acting role was for the Welsh Eisteddfod when still at primary school, playing a lady-in-waiting at the court of King Arthur.
 Ayola has stated that it was Barbra Streisand's performance in Hello, Dolly! that inspired her to act as a child, though credits her adoptive mother with encouraging her to act professionally.
 Ayola's first job was selling jeans on Bessemer Road Market in Cardiff.
 She worked as a chambermaid whilst attending drama school, and, six weeks prior to graduation, was offered a job with the 'Made in Wales' theatre company which enabled her to obtain her union card.